Cultivating Hope | Friends of the Arava Institute Study Tour

 SAMPLE ITINERARY

-Day 3: West Bank.
-Travel to Area C of the West Bank to see Arava Institute projects in the Jordan Valley and meet Palestinian civil society partners.
-Overnight in Tel Aviv.
+After a morning conversation with a local social leader, we’ll travel to Ramallah and to Area C of the West Bank to see Arava Institute projects in the Jordan Valley and meet Palestinian civil society partners.
+We’ll return to Jerusalem for the night.

 FREQUENTLY ASKED QUESTIONS